kunwar-shah/claudex/SETUP.md

-# 🚀 Claude Viewer - Setup Guide
+# 🚀 Claudex - Setup Guide

-Complete guide to set up Claude Viewer on any machine.
+Complete guide to set up Claudex on any machine.

 ---